ldkong1205/LaserMix/docs/INSTALL.md

 pip install ./torchsparse
 ```

 - It takes a while to build wheels.
-After successfully Building `torchsparse`, you should see the following:
+After successfully building `torchsparse`, you should see the following:
 ```
 Successfully built torchsparse
 Installing collected packages: torchsparse